bpohoriletz/bpohoriletz.github.io/_posts/2018-04-20-two-levels-deep-service-objects.md

-I don't want to do this, I don't want to look at 5-10 private methods to figure out what are the implications of calling a public method, I want public method to be able to tell me the story right away, the very first time I see it - maybe there is a way?.
+I don't want to do this, I don't want to look at 5-10 private methods to figure out what are the implications of calling a public method, I want public method to be able to tell me the story right away, the very first time I see it - maybe there is a way?

 Once I saw a complexity metric described by Sandi Metz in her talk [All the Little Things][talk]{:target='_blank_'} - the Squint Test.
 While this metric was used to measure the complexity of the nested conditionals, we